 - Use your local public library.
 Check out free books, music, magazines and videos.
-You may also find these resources on your installation for no cost, at centers for single service members or via the morale, welfare and recreation Digital Library.
+You may also find these resources on your installation for free, at centers for single service members or via the MWR Digital Library.

 - Check your local or installation newspaper for free activities.
 Your installation’s MWR clubs may offer specials as well.

-- Use the gym on your installation and MWR facilities at no cost.
+- Use the gym on your installation and MWR facilities for free.
 It’s cheaper than joining a health club, and the workout can be just as good.